ytsaurus/ytsaurus/yt/docs/README.md

 ```
 When you add a new article, don't forget to add this article into the `toc.yaml` file, otherwise, the article will not be included in the documentation.

 Individual sections can be included in or excluded from the document, depending on the values of variables.
 To describe visibility conditions, the `when` parameter is used.

-> **Why the `when: audience == "public"` parameter is set?**</br>YTsaurus documentation is represented in two versions: public version (the one you are reading), and the internal one which is available only for the team members.
-As YTsaurus documentation uses the single source approach, both public and internal versions are built from the common content.
-So that, all articles for which the `when` parameter is not specified in `toc.yaml` appear in both internal and public documentation.
-If the `when: audience == "public"` parameter is specified for an article, it means that this article will only appear in the public documentation.
-Keep this in mind: when adding a new article, you should set the `when: audience == "public"` parameter.
+In order for an article to be included in the build, it must explicitly be flagged with `when: audience == "public"`.
+If this flag is not specified, the section will not be included in the open source documentation.

 For more details about the table of contents, see the [YFM official documentation](https://diplodoc.com/docs/en/project/toc).